There are two types of dog eye drops available: medicated dog eye drops and un-medicated eye drops.

-Unmedicated eye drops like our Pro Pooch Eye Drops For Dogs are designed to be used as an eye rinse to alleviate conjunctivitis, stinging, squinting, itching, irritation and allergies and the removal of debris from the eye.
+Un-medicated eye drops like our Pro Pooch Eye Drops For Dogs are designed to be used as an eye rinse to alleviate conjunctivitis caused by allergies and foreign bodies, stinging, squinting, itching, irritation and the removal of debris from the eye.

 Your hands are going to get extremely close to your dog's eyes during this process, and you don't want to risk adding bacteria or debris to their eyes.
 Use an antibacterial soap and wash your hands thoroughly, even cleaning under the nails.

 Bring your dog to a well lit area

 Many of the signs will be small and impossible to notice in poor light.

 Your dog's pupils should be the same size and there should not be any cloudiness or discolouration.
 The third eyelid (a whitish membrane that makes it look like your dog's eye is rolling into the back of their head) should not be visible.

 Holding your dog's head still with one hand, use the thumb and forefinger of your other hand to pull back their eyelids.
 The lining should be pink, not red or white.
 There also shouldn't be any cuts or debris within the eyelid lining.

 Be sure to check both top and bottom eyelids for each eye.

 You can use what is called a "menace test" to check if your dog's vision is impaired.
 Hold your open palm about 46CM away from their face, then move it quickly so it comes to about 8CM away from their face.
 If they don’t react at all or they react slowly, their vision may be impaired.

 Ideally you should check your dog's eyes once every 4-6 months, or once every 2-3 months for older dogs.
 You should also check your dog's eyes right away if you notice any strange behaviour or discharge.